shambo-cyb/shambo-cyb/README.md

 - https://github.com/shambo-cyb/Port-Scanner-With-Python

 **Key Features:**
-- Scanned single or multiple targets with quick or custom port ranges.
-- Identified open ports and flagged known vulnerabilities on critical services like FTP, Telnet, SMB, RDP, and HTTP.
-- Generated detailed reports in text, CSV, and structured formats for analysis.
+- Scanned single or multiple targets using quick or custom port ranges, identifying open ports and flagging known vulnerabilities on critical services such as FTP, Telnet, SMB, RDP, and HTTP.
+Generated detailed reports in text, CSV, and structured formats for analysis.
-- Leveraged multithreading for efficient scanning and faster results.
-- Gained practical experience in reconnaissance, vulnerability assessment, and network monitoring within controlled environments.
+- Leveraged multithreading for efficient scanning, gaining practical experience in reconnaissance, vulnerability assessment, and network monitoring within controlled environments.

 ---